galacticcouncil/hydration-docs/docs/dev_primitives.md

 }
 ```

-Couple of useful methods are implemented for AssetPair as well:
+A couple of useful methods implemented for AssetPair:

 ```rust
 pub fn ordered_pair(&self) -> (AssetId,AssetId){...}
 pub fn name(&self) -> Vec<u8>{...}
 ```

-ordered_pair returns tuple where first asset id < second asset id.
+The ordered_pair function returns a tuple where first asset id < second asset id.

-name construct a name for this asset pair.
-THis might be change slightly in future because it has currently hardcoded  'HDT' prefix.
+The name function constructs a name for the asset pair.
+This might change slightly in the future because it currently has a hardcoded 'HDT' prefix.

 ### Exchange